syncfusion-content/blazor-docs/blazor/splitter/two-way-binding.md

 ---
 layout: post
 title: Two way Binding in Blazor Splitter Component | Syncfusion
-description: Checkout and learn here all about Two way Binding in Syncfusion Blazor Splitter component and much more.
+description: Checkout and learn here all about two way binding in Syncfusion Blazor Splitter component and much more.
 platform: Blazor
 control: Splitter
 documentation: ug